TACC/mkmod/docs/source/225_install_for_HPC_group.rst

 Installation for HPC Groups
 ---------------------------

-If you install packages for a group research team, you probably don't want the software in your ``HOME`` directory, and you want the modulefiles for the package accessible by members of the Unix group.
+If you install packages for a research group, you probably don't want the software in your ``HOME`` directory, and you want the modulefiles for the package accessible by other members of a Unix group.

 First, set ``MODULEFILES_DIR`` to change the default (``$HOME/modulefiles``) to ``$MODULEFILES_DIR/modulefiles``.
 Also, set ``GROUP_ACCESS`` to ``yes`` to allow users of your primary group to access your modulefiles.
 (Of course, they will need to include ``module use <path_to_your_modulefiles_dir>`` in their startup file.
-Copy and send your startup script commands to them.)
+Copy and send your ``module use <dir.>`` startup script commands to them.)
 Set the GROUP variable to a non-primary group value if necessary.

 The following example installs mkmod in the $WORK/apps directory and specifies
-$WORK to be the location of the modulefiles directory, and gives primary group access to the modulefile (and appropriate directory path component); and mkmod will be the modulefile name *mkmod*
+$WORK to be the location of the modulefiles directory, and gives primary group access to the modulefile (and appropriate directory path component); and *mkmod* will be the modulefile name for mkmod
 (not ``my_mkmod``) because ``PREFIX=""``::

          $ export        INSTALL_DIR=$WORK/apps